• Skip to primary navigation

 The Lisjan people have lived in the territory of Huchiun since the beginning of time.

-For thousands of years, hundreds of generations, the Lisjan Ohlone people have lived on the land that is now known as the East Bay in the San Francisco Bay Area.
+The Lisjan people have lived in the East Bay since time immemorial.
+For thousands of years, hundreds of generations, the Lisjan people have lived on the land that is now known as the East Bay in the San Francisco Bay Area.
 We did not own the land, we belonged to it.
-Generation after generation, we have cultivated reciprocal relationships with the plants and animals we share this place with, and developed beautiful and powerful cultural practices that keep us in balance.
+Generation after generation, we cultivated reciprocal relationships with the plants and animals we shared this place with and developed beautiful and powerful cultural practices that kept us in balance.

 We have survived over two centuries of genocide and colonization during the Spanish, Mexican and American eras.
 Today, we continue to inhabit our ancestral homeland, fight for our sacred sites and revitalize our cultural practices.